 Citizens of Afghanistan, China, Myanmar, Pakistan and the foreign nationals of Pakistani origin need to take approval in advance from the Ministry of Home Affairs to get the PAP.

-There are many small hotels, resorts, and homestays in Ziro Valley to choose from.
+There are many small hotels, resorts, and homestays to choose from.
 Ziro Valley Resort is a great place to stay.

 - Carry your ID card with your address on it (preferably Adhaar card) with you.